-ICC Men’s T20 World Cup, Group 2: SF scenarios for India, South Africa, Pakistan, Bangladesh
+T20 World Cup, Group 2 scenarios: Can Pakistan still reach semifinals?
+What are India’s chances?

 Given finishing first and second will determine who the teams face in the semifinals, it’s worth taking a look at the scenarios for finishing top of the group.
 (Even though at this stage, who will finish 1 and 2 in the other group is a whole different ball-game).

-The only team with control of the top spot is South Africa, who will finish on 9 if they win both games in hand and no one else can reach that tally.
+South Africa lose control of the top spot after defeat against Pakistan as a win against Netherlands will take them only to 7 points.
+India can pip them.

-If India win against Zimbabwe, they will reach 8 points and will top the group only if South Africa drop points in their matches.
+If India win against Zimbabwe, they will reach 8 points and finish top of group.

 If South Africa get no points from their remaining matches and India lose against Zimbabwe, a tie on six points between India and Pakistan or Bangladesh will decide the top two.

-Note: Editor’s note: This article has been updated after Pakistan’s win against South Africa.